vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 HV I. 567, S. Pr. folio 26a. Áśādaśamı-begin on any śu.
 10th tithi; period 6 months, a year,

-two years; draw in one's own court figures of the ten quarters to be worshipped; all one's desires are fulfilled (āśā means directions' and also "hope' or desire '); HV I. 977-981, VR 356-7; if riddhā, perform on that day when daśami exists in
+two years; draw in one's own court figures of the ten quarters to be worshipped; all one's desires are fulfilled (āśā means directions' and also "hope' or desire '); HV I. 977-981, VR 356-7; if riddhā, perform on that day when daśamī exists in

 the forenoon. Āśāditya-vrata-Begin on a Sunday in Āśv.; for one year;